Private Jet Travel To Turkey (Türkiye)

 4. Experience the Mihrab and Minbar:

-• Islamic Elements: See the mihrab (niche indicating the direction of Mecca) and the minbar (pulpit) that were added when Hagia Sophia was converted into a mosque.
+• Islamic Elements: See the mihrab.
+It is a niche indicating the direction of Mecca.
+Also, see the minbar, which is a pulpit.
+These elements were added when Hagia Sophia was converted into a mosque.

 5. Photograph the Details: